Security Primer – Ransomware

 - Dropped by other malware infections (e.g. initial TrickBot infection leading to a Ryuk ransomware attack).

-- Wormable forms of ransomware that exploit network vulnerabilities (e.g. the WannaCry ransomware variant).
+- Wormable and other forms of ransomware that exploit network vulnerabilities (e.g. the WannaCry ransomware variant).

 Backing up important data is the single most effective way of recovering from a ransomware infection.
 If the victim has backup copies then they can restore their files once infected systems are quarantined.